RyanMcPherson7/assignments-but-automated/README.md

 1. Every time the script is run, up to `100` assignments from Canvas will be cleared
    - Assignments from Canvas are marked with the `~` symbol
    - If you wish to add a new assignment that will not be cleared, do not include `~` in the title
+   - If your database contains over `100` assignments, you will have to manually remove items to avoid duplicate assingments
-2. After clearing, the first `40` assignments from each listed course are uploaded to the database
+2. After clearing, the first `45` assignments from each listed course are uploaded to the database
    - Items that do not have a due date will not be listed in the database
    - Items whose due date have already passed will not be listed
    - All due dates will be listed in Eastern Time Zone (ET)
+     - If you would like other time zones, send me an email at ryan7mcpherson@gmail.com

 ## :cyclone: Getting Started
 ### Cloning Repository